-2. Review and Selection Process:
+2. Review and Selection

 Each application will be prescreened by the DGM staff for eligibility and completeness as outlined in the funding announcement.
-Incomplete applications and applications that are non-responsive to the eligibility criteria will not be referred to the Objective Review Committee (ORC).
-Applicants will be notified by DGM, via e-mail or letter to outline minor missing components (i.e., signature on the SF-424, audit documentation, key contact form) needed for an otherwise complete application.
-All missing documents must be sent to DGM on or before the due date listed in the e-mail or letter notification of missing documents required.
+Incomplete applications and applications that are non-responsive to the eligibility criteria will not be referred to the ORC.
+Applicants will be notified by DGM, via e-mail, to outline minor missing components (i.e., signature on the SF-424, audit documentation, key contact form) needed for an otherwise complete application.
+All missing documents must be sent to DGM on or before the due date listed in the e-mail of notification of missing documents required.

 To obtain a minimum score for funding by the ORC, applicants must address all program requirements and provide all required documentation.
-Applicants that receive less than a minimum score will be considered to be "Disapproved" and will be informed via e-mail or regular mail by the ODSCT of their application's deficiencies.
+If an applicant receives less than a minimum score, it will be considered to be "Disapproved" and will be informed via e-mail by the IHS Program Office of their application's deficiencies.
 A summary statement outlining the strengths and weaknesses of the application will be provided to each disapproved applicant.
-The summary statement will be sent to the Authorized Organizational Representative that is identified on the face page (SF-424), of the application within 60 days of the completion of the Objective Review.
+The summary statement will be sent to the Authorized Organizational Representative (AOR) that is identified on the face page (SF-424), of the application within 30 days of the completion of the Objective Review.